 It also has fiber content which prevents constipation and maintains your chickens’ gut.
 However, corn has a low amount of protein, so you need to complement it with another grain with high protein content.
 To make the corn tastier, you can cook it before you give it to them.

-Raising your chickens on pasture is essential if you want healthier and happier chickens.
+Allowing your chickens to graze on pasture is beneficial for their health and happiness.
 Pasture refers to the food your chickens get whenever they free-range.
 Not free-ranging your chickens means you deny them of nutrients and exercise they need.

 4 Things To Look Out For When Feeding Your Chickens